 Your lovey doves are mentally ready to learn about financial literacy when they are 10 years old or even in some kids younger.

-Sadly, Financial skills and investing principles are not taught to children at schools the way it’s meant to be.
+Sadly, Financial skills and investment principles are not taught to children at schools the way it’s meant to be.
 As a result, parents play a vital role in showing kids the potential ways of making money to help them have a better future.

 What is Money Investment?

 To put it in simple words, when we work, we earn money, and as a result we can buy goods and essentials.
 However, when we invest our money in something, we are doing the opposite; we are making our invested money work for us.

 There are various methods for making an investment, such as opening an account or even purchasing what we think would be worth more than what it is now in the future.

 How Can We Teach Our Children About Investing?